-Bechtel has completed more than 74,000 megawatts of new nuclear generation capacity, and has performed engineering and/or construction services on more than 80 percent of nuclear plants in the United States and 150 worldwide.
+We have helped customers deliver more than 74,000 megawatts of new nuclear generation capacity, and have performed engineering and/or construction services on more than 80 percent of nuclear plants in the United States and 150 worldwide.

 In addition, we have more than 2,200 nuclear professionals, which include approximately 150 internationally recognized technical specialists who have been published widely, and have participated in developing industry standards and guidelines.